Top front-end and back-end javascript frameworks

 5. Artificial Intelligence

-JavaScript is useful to develop AI, as libraries like TensorFlow bring the power of machine learning for JavaScript developers.
+JavaScript is useful for developing AI, as libraries like TensorFlow bring the power of machine learning to JavaScript developers.
 Today developers can rely on these libraries to create machine learning models and are changing the world in a better way.

 6. Virtual Reality

-Using JavaScript you can develop applications for Virtual Reality.
-In fact, one of the most popular frameworks is A-Frame when it comes to building an application with an aim to provide better experience in the web browser.
+Using JavaScript, you can develop applications for Virtual Reality.
+In fact, one of the most popular frameworks is A-Frame when it comes to building an application with an aim to provide a better experience in the web browser.

 A-Frame is a popular JavaScript framework used to build virtual reality experiences in web browsers.